eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 In a [previous post](../avstratproof){:target="_blank"}, I gave an example to show that Approval voting is not technically strategyproof, but can be made so under a particular mindset that I called a "Dichotomous Goal".
 I explained how strategy simplifies down into drawing a line of acceptability, and once that line is set then the choice for how to vote is clear.
 In this post, we will explore a specific strategy called "the leader rule," which is a practical and effective way to help draw that line of acceptability optimally based on the perceived front-runners.

 A common complaint I have heard about Approval voting is that, while it incentivizes voters to approve all candidates they truly like, it might result in regret if voters choose to approve the candidates they are lukewarm about, but are strongly better than the candidates that they truly hate.
-What happens when a voter votes for a candidate they only voted for out of fear of the worst, and that candidate ends up winning?
+What happens when a voter approves a candidate they only voted for out of fear of the worst, and that candidate ends up winning?
 Sure, I can vote for my favorite, and won't vote for my least favorite, but what do I do about the candidate in the middle?

 The leader rule is a strategy that helps mitigate this concern by focusing the voter's approval on the most relevant candidates in the election: the front-runners.
+By taking into consideration who the most likely to win candidates are, we balance the risk of voting for too few candidates (which could lead to a worse outcome) and voting for too many candidates (which could lead to regret if a less preferred candidate wins).

 Three common criticisms (I might call "myths") of Approval voting I hear are that